-In order to use InterSystems IRIS ADO.NET capability, you must first configure Visual Studio to use the InterSystems.Data.SqlClient.dll
+In order to use InterSystems IRIS ADO.NET capability, you must first add the InterSystems.Data.IRISClient.dll

-assembly.
+assembly as a dependency to your Visual Studio project.
 After confirming a few settings, use our sample code to establish an ADO.NET connection to InterSystems IRIS and to execute SQL queries.
-Note that the InterSystems.Data.SqlClient.dll
+Note that the InterSystems.Data.IRISClient.dll

 assembly is implemented using .NET managed code throughout, making it easy to deploy within a .NET environment.
 It is thread-safe and can be used within multithreaded .NET applications.

 We have developed a brief demo that shows you how to work with ADO.NET and InterSystems IRIS.

 To run the demo, you’ll need a single Windows 10 machine with a running, licensed instance of InterSystems IRIS and version 4.5 of the Microsoft .NET Framework.
 The InterSystems.Data.IRISClient.dll